anshul2309/HospitalSystem/README.md

 The next time person comes unconscious, they can just scan his face and get all his previous health records and operate on him immediately.

+//Files

+The firstpage.py file is the sofwatre UI i designed which does all the work.
+1) You just have to click on the option Capture Face  to take photo
+2) Click on Add patient to add the photos in the system.
+3) When patient comes unconscious, click on Recognize patient to get the unique number.

+I also designed HospitalManagementSystem.py to add detials  in the system

+1) You can run it to add and get details of patient.